alexfn93/Hotel-Rota-Nomade/README.md

 How to Use:

-1.Clone this repository to your local environment.
+1.Clone this repository to your local environment.<br>
-2.Open the `index.html` file in your browser to view the hotel reservation website.
+2.Open the `index.html` file in your browser to view the hotel reservation website.<br>
-3.Explore the different sections of the website and make a reservation using the provided fields.
+3.Explore the different sections of the website and make a reservation using the provided fields.<br>
-4.Customize the HTML and CSS code according to your needs to create your own hotel reservation website.
+4.Customize the HTML and CSS code according to your needs to create your own hotel reservation website.<br>

 Feel free to use this project as a starting point for your own hotel reservation applications or expand and customize it as desired.